opensearch-project/project-website/README.md

 ## Contributing

 We welcome contributions!
 Please see our [CONTRIBUTING](CONTRIBUTING.md) page to learn more about how to contribute to the website.

+_Note:_ As of July 20, 2021, contributions are welcome on the `main` branch; the `prod` branch is now protected and holds the finalized version of the site.
+The `staging` branch has been removed and is no longer being used.

 ### Adding to the Partners Page

 If you are a partner, you are welcome to add your logo/link to our partners page.
-See the [sample file](https://github.com/opensearch-project/project-website/blob/staging/_partners/_sample.md) and submit a pull request.
+See the [sample file](https://github.com/opensearch-project/project-website/blob/main/_partners/_sample.md) and submit a pull request.

 ## Security